My Stay at DoubleTree by Hilton Cape Town Upper Eastside

 A nice selection of Crabtree and Evelyn amenities are left in the bathroom.
 This is high quality and feels good on the skin.

 – Facial tissues

-The kitchen also caters for hallal requirements, with a separate station for the making of omelets and other dishes.
+The kitchen also caters for hallal requirements, with a separate station for the making of omelettes and other dishes.
 I found this particularly helpful.

-Room service is available at DoubleTree by Hilton Cape Town Upper Eastside.
+Room service is available at the DoubleTree by Hilton Cape Town Upper Eastside.

 I made use of the in room dining on my first night and this was probably one of my favourite parts of the stay.
 With food so good I could have done this all day, everyday.

 Starters was a tapas mix of salt, chili and pepper calamari well accompanied with an onzu dip and wasabi mayo.

 There is a variety of salads, wraps, paninis, pastas and meat dishes on option.

 For mains, I opted for the garlic and chilli prawns.
 This comes warm served alongside chilli garlic butter and garlic crostinis.